35percent/11tystarter/src/posts/2021-09-12-lendleases-final-plot-for-elephant-park-offices-not-homes.md

 title: "Lendlease's final plot for Elephant Park - offices, not homes"
 date: 2021-09-17
 image: img/h1.png
+description: Lendlease seeks to squeeze one final drop out of Southwark's regeneration of the Heygate estate.
 ---
 ### Southwark to change rules to allow office block on former Heygate estate.